keitaroinc/ckanext-saml2auth/README.rst

      ckanext.saml2auth.idp_metadata.remote_url = https://kalmar2.org/simplesaml/module.php/aggregator/?id=kalmarcentral2&set=saml2

      # Path to a local file accessible on the server the service runs on
-     # Ignore this config if the idp metadata location is set to: local
+     # Ignore this config if the idp metadata location is set to: local and metadata is public
      ckanext.saml2auth.idp_metadata.remote_cert = /opt/metadata/kalmar2.cert

      # Corresponding SAML user field for firstname